brendanarciszewski/brendanarciszewski.github.io/index.md

 -after_con: quotes.html
 con_sidebar_1: encouragement.md
 ---

 ## About Me

-I am interested in robotics and control systems, and want to inspire that curiousity within others.
-Sometimes that curiousity leads to cool products.
-Because I love to learn, I always want to succeed.
+I am interested in robotics, embedded, and control systems because I enjoy problem solving at a low-level - with both software and hardware.
+I love turning that curiousity into cool products!